Zabi82/flink-iceberg/README.md

 ```

 20) Create new iceberg table "ice_page_views" from the existing "page_views" table.
-The table name is prefixed with "ice_catalog.ice_db" as we want to create this table in the Flink iceberg catalog and db we had created earlier with all the properties related to iceberg.
+The table name is prefixed with "ice_catalog.ice_db" as we want to create this table in the Flink iceberg catalog and db we had created earlier (step 17 and 18) with all the properties related to iceberg.
 As you can see we are not again supplying all the iceberg related properties as it will be inherited from the Flink iceberg catalog

 ```